Isabel Cademartori: Personal life

-Cademartori's grandfather, the economist and political scientist José Cademartori (* 1930) was a member of the Communist Party of Chile and under Salvador Allende was briefly Minister for Economy, Development and Reconstruction between July 5, 1973 and September 11.
+Cademartori's grandfather, the economist and political scientist José Cademartori (1930–2024) was a member of the Communist Party of Chile and under Salvador Allende was briefly Minister for Economy, Development and Reconstruction between July 5, 1973, and September 11.
 After the coup in Chile in 1973 by Augusto Pinochet, the family had to flee South America and came to East Germany via Venezuela and Cuba, where her parents met while studying at the University of Leipzig.

+Cademartori is single and lives in the Neckarstadt-Ost district of Mannheim.
+She has an older sister and a younger brother.
+She has both German and Chilean citizenship.
+She is the chairwoman of the "Friends and Patrons of the Herschelbad in Mannheim e.V." association.